 Creation of a New Diplomatic Estate

-In February 2020 the ACT Government and the Australian Government reached agreement to facilitate the projected growth of diplomatic missions and foreign representation in the National Capital through the transfer of Block 4 Section 106, and approximately 70% of Block 5 Section 121 to the Commonwealth.
+In February 2020 the ACT Government and the Australian Government reached agreement to facilitate the projected growth of diplomatic missions and foreign representation in the National Capital through the transfer of Block 4 Section 106 Curtin, and approximately 70% of Block 5 Section 121 Curtin to the Commonwealth.
+(The portion of Block 5 Section 121 Curtin transferred to the Commonwealth is now known as Block 12 Section 121 Curtin.)
 The Australian Government will establish a new diplomatic estate on the site.

 Below are details of the land transfers registered on Monday 23 March 2020.